pedronp25/pedronp25/README.md

 # 👋 Hi, I'm Pedro

 🎓 I'm a student at [42 Porto](https://www.42porto.com), currently diving deep into **C programming**, **UNIX systems**, and **low-level development**.
-🌍 I'm multilingual — fluent in **Portuguese, English, and French** — and passionate about technology, language, and how they connect people.
+🌍 I'm multilingual — fluent in **Portuguese, and English**, and conversational in **French** — and passionate about technology, language, and how they connect people.
 💻 I enjoy writing clean, efficient code and exploring how things work under the hood.

 ---

 ## 🚀 What I'm Learning
 - C programming & memory management
+- Problem-solving and algorithmic thinking
+- Different aspects of programming
 - Shell scripting and system programming
 - Version control with Git
-- Problem-solving and algorithmic thinking

 ---